 As a long-time space-enthusiast and NASA advocate, one of John’s top priorities is to see NASA return to its core mission of scientific research so that America remains the world-leader in space exploration.
 He is also a zealous advocate for increasing national investment in medical and scientific research, and recognizes that breakthroughs in these areas are vital to the economic and technological challenges we face in the 21st century.

 He believes the lawlessness on the border requires immediate action, and in close cooperation with the Texas Border Sheriffs’ Coalition, he continues to secure federal funding for the sheriffs to enforce existing law and provide the necessary support for our Border Patrol agents.

 John also believes in cost-effective transportation projects that reduce congestion on Houston’s busy freeways.
 His signature transportation project, the Katy Freeway expansion, is the nation’s first combination Interstate highway with locally-owned toll lanes.
 The project was finished years ahead of schedule, and according to TxDOT has cut travel time in half.

 A life-long Texan, John Culberson earned his Bachelor of Arts degree in History from Southern Methodist University in Dallas in 1981.
 After college, he worked for his father’s political consulting and advertising agency before earning a Juris Doctorate degree from South Texas College of Law in Houston.
 Before his election to Congress, he practiced law as a civil defense attorney with the Houston firm Lorance and Thompson.

-John and his wife, Belinda, have been married nearly 20 years and have a 16 year old daughter, Caroline.
+John and his wife, Belinda, have been married over 25 years and have a 21 year old daughter, Caroline.
 They are members of Memorial Drive United Methodist Church.